cloudmesh/cloudmesh-openapi/docs/_sources/README.rst.txt

 ^^^^^^

-After you create your google cloud account, it is recommended to download and install Google's `Cloud
+After you create your google cloud account, it is recommended to download and install Google’s `Cloud
 SDK <https://cloud.google.com/sdk/docs/quickstarts>`__.
 This will enable CLI.
 Make sure you enable all the required services.